Collections

 Prüflehren-Satz (Feinpassung 30 mm), Ludwig Loewe & Co. , Berlin um 1925

 As early as 1875, the Mechanical-Technological Collection had a separate room for various measuring and weighing instruments.
-With the establishment of the Chair of Metrology and Exchange Construction in 1924 under the direction of Georg Berndt, an independent collection was established.
-Today, this comprises around 60 devices, mostly length measuring devices, including one, two and three-coordinate measuring devices, as well as thread and gear measuring devices and optical alignment and cone measuring devices.
+With the establishment of the Chair of Measurement Technology and Gauge Design in 1924 under the direction of Georg Berndt, an independent collection was developed.
+Today, this collection comprises approximately 60 instruments, mostly length-measuring devices, including single-, dual-, and triple-coordinate measuring machines, as well as thread and gear measuring machines and optical alignment and taper measuring instruments.

 Prof. Stefan Odenbach